jeffersonlam/vscode-csscomb/README.md

   * Type: `Object` or `String`
   * Defaut: `{}`

 Config's name.
 Should be one of the following: `csscomb`, `zen`, `yandex` or an object containing custom configuration or path to config.
-You can use http://csscomb.com/config to easily generate a config file.
+You can use one of the [predefined configs](https://github.com/csscomb/csscomb.js/tree/dev/config) or generate a config file at http://csscomb.com/config.

 > **Warning!**
 >